How long will it take to process my proposal?

-Responses should be up to two sides of A4, and returned within five working days of receipt.
+Responses should be up to two sides of A4, and returned within 10 working days of receipt.

 Low value grants with excellent reviews may be office funded, without going to panel; while proposals with unsupportive reviews may be office rejected before reaching a panel.